mysociety/alaveteli/docs/installing/manual_install.md

 This template does not yet have a rake task to generate it.

+### Init script permissions

-Either tweak the file permissions to make the scripts executable by your deploy user, or add the following line to your sudoers file to allow these to be run by your deploy user (named `deploy` in this case):
+Either tweak the file permissions to make the scripts executable by your deploy user, or add the following line to your sudoers file to allow these to be run by your deploy user (named `deploy` in this case).

     deploy ALL = NOPASSWD: /etc/init.d/foi-alert-tracks, /etc/init.d/foi-purge-varnish

 ## Set up production web server